amosproj/amos2021ss02-project2-context-map/doc/Test common standards.md

 The `[Function or acceptance criterion]` component is `calling TryChangeName` as this is the method name of the `User` unit, the `[Action or Parameters]` component is `wrong password` as a description that a wrong argument is specified, the `[DesiredResult]` component is `return false`, because the test condition is that the call to the subjects function return a value of false to indicate failure.

+## Running Tests
+To support development, cypress offers a visual test runner.
+This can be started with `npm run cy:open:e2e` for integration tests and `npm run cy:open:unit` for unit tests.
+The specific tests must be selected by hand by the developer.

+All available tests can be executed in a single run in the terminal via the commands `npm run cy:run:e2e` and `npm run cy:run:unit`.

+Keep in mind that the integration tests require a running development server (`npm run start`)

 ## Productive code design
 Productive code **MUST** be designed in a way to be test-able.
 This section lists some best practices that enable this.
 Please be aware that this list is not complete and use all practices from Domain-driven design (DDD) and software architecture to ensure test-ability.

 Subdivide the code into small units with a well defined behavior that match domain entities, when possible.
-Do not built large functions and types that do everything that a user-story needs in a single unit, but factor out everything that does not naturally fit into the unit.
+Do not build large functions and types that do everything that a user-story needs in a single unit, but factor out everything that does not naturally fit into the unit.

 Use dependency injection with the help of the [inversify](https://inversify.io/) inversion-of-control (IOC) container that is used in the project.
 Do not create the dependencies of your unit yourself.